flexmonster/flexmonster-data-server-dll/README.md

 To see the result, open `http://localhost:5000/` in your browser.

-## Usage
+## Related Flexmonster docs

-For details on usage, refer to the [Getting started with the Data Server as a DLL](https://www.flexmonster.com/doc/getting-started-with-data-server-dll/) guide.
+- [Getting started with the Data Server as a DLL](https://www.flexmonster.com/doc/getting-started-with-data-server-dll/) — learn how to use the Data Server as a DLL.
+- [Manually reloading indexes in the Data Server as a DLL](https://www.flexmonster.com/doc/manually-reloading-indexes/) — see details on how to reload indexes manually in the Data Server as a DLL.